CIERA-Transients/POTPyRI/paper/paper.md

 - FourStar (Magellan) [@Persson2013]
 - IMACS (Magellan) [@Bigelow2003]

-Since the pipeline is meant to provide the community with a way to reduce imaging data from these instruments; science applications include the rapid reduction and identification of transients, such as Gamma-Ray Burst (GRB) afterglows, as well as the reduction and stacking of follow-up observations of transients to identify potential host galaxies for associated and in depth study (see [@Paterson2020;@Rastinejad2021;@Fong2021;@Rastinejad2025;@Caleb2025]).
+POTPyRI is meant to provide the community with a way to reduce imaging data from these instruments in a streamlined manner, using easily accessible code.

+# State of the field

+Given the more complex suite of reductions often needed for spectroscopic data, many pipelines have been developed to reduced spectroscopic data from many intruments.
+However, at the start of developemnet, no other automated pipeline was available to reduced images from a number of theses intruments, with only guidelines and recipes often decribed.
+As the main research undertaken by the developers and collaborators often used data from these instruments, a need to have a way to quickly and automatically reduce these data to provide infomation on subsequent follow-up obseravtions was born.
+While Gemmi has since setup the Data Reduction for Astronomy from Gemini Observatory North and South (DRAGONS) [@DRAGONS] to try and bring about a uniform way to reduce data from their facility, including imaging, most other pipelines available still focus on spectroscopic data reduction.
+Even now, POTPyRI still provides additional functionality beyond the reduction and stacking of images, including additional astrometric fitting to ensure accurate astrometry on the stacks, photometric calibration, and both aperture and PSF photometry on all detected sources in the stack.

+# Software design

+POTPyRI was developed in Python, to take advantage of the increased use and development of Python based reduction of astronomy data, and move away from older "blackbox" and lisenced programs.
+Through the use of other community supported packages, the pipeline builts on already supported packages without duplication of effort.
+POTPyRI is hosted on GitHub, to promote users to provide feedback, ask for help, or contribute to the pipeline itself.

 # Method

-The pipeline requires two parameters to run.
+POTPyRI requires two parameters to run.
 The first is the name of the instrument in order to load the correct settings file.
 This settings file allows new and user instruments to be added as needed.
 The second is the full data path to the data to be reduced.
 The data are expected to be in a particular format, including the file name and the number of extensions, as specified in the setting file.
 For example, for Keck, the pipeline expects the data in the format in which it is download from the Keck Observatory Archive.
 In this case, the user can specify that the input data conform to the archive format using *--proc archive*.
 The details on data formats, including scripts to download and sort data, can be found on GitHub.

 ![Flow diagram showing the basic steps taken by the pipeline.
 The dashed box shows all steps taken under the process science function, while all steps after the calibration creation is done per target.\label{fig:flow}](../images/Pipeline_flow_diagram.pdf){height="450pt"}